RuihuaQiao/Meta-Learning-Fronthaul-Compression-CRAN/README.md

 # Meta-Learning-Fronthaul-Compression-CRAN
 Simulation code for "Meta-Learning-Based Fronthaul Compression for Cloud Radio Access Networks", by Ruihua Qiao, Tao Jiang, Wei Yu, IEEE Transactions on Wireless Communications.
-To appear.
+Mar, 2024.

 If you have any questions, please feel free to reach out to Ruihua Qiao: [ruihua.qiao@gmail.com](mailto:ruihua.qiao@gmail.com).